uellenberg/Graphgame/README.md

 //First, we need a behavior to move the ball.
 We'll call it "mover". createBehavior!("mover", {
     //Next, we need to actually move the ball.
-To do that, we first need to set the balls y-value to mutable, which means that it can be modified.
-    //The first argument is the variable.
-We need to use the y variable on this object's transform component, so we
-    //use "base" to refer to this object, then "base.transform" to get the transform component, and finally "base.transform.y" to get the y variable. setMut!("base.transform.y");

-    //Next, we need to actually move it.
 We use setValAction to do this.
-We use setValAction to set a variable to something each frame, as opposed to setVal, which sets the object's starting value.
+It sets a variable to something each frame, as opposed to setVal, which sets the object's starting value.
     //The "{}" is called an action body.
 It contains code statements. setValAction!("base.transform.y", {
         //First, add 1 to the current y value.